Post-Purchase Revenue: 7 Ways Connected Products Generate Income

 The lowest-cost acquisition channel available.
 Activated only from a known customer base.

-The key insight is that none of these programs require a separate loyalty platform investment.
+Word-of-mouth is the highest-converting acquisition channel — and connected products make it programmable.
+A customer who has registered their product, used the support tools, ordered parts directly from the brand, and received proactive maintenance reminders is categorically different from someone who bought on Amazon and never interacted again.
+The first has a relationship; the second has a receipt.
+Relationships generate referrals.
+The mechanics are straightforward: refer a friend for a spare parts discount; earn points for registration and support interactions; get exclusive early access to new accessories; unlock community tiers for power users like contractors or installers.
+None of these programmes require a separate loyalty platform investment.
 They run through the same product identity infrastructure that powers every other revenue stream on this list.
-A product scan that can serve a spare parts store can also serve a referral link.
-The marginal cost of adding loyalty mechanics to an existing connected product experience is low; the customer acquisition cost reduction from referrals is high.
+A product scan that serves a spare parts store can equally serve a referral link.
+The marginal cost of adding loyalty mechanics to an existing connected product experience is low; the customer acquisition cost reduction from a functioning referral programme is measurably high.

 The Common Infrastructure Underneath All Seven